steven-jeanneret/steven-jeanneret.github.io/_posts/2017-07-15-configure-font-jekyll.md

 date:   2017-07-15 14:34:00 +0200
 category: jekyll
 ---
+# Use Courier Prime on a site hosted on Github
-# Prerequisites
+## Prerequisites
 [Installation of Courier Prime on Ubuntu](/linux/2017/07/15/install-font-courier-prime.html)
-# Add the file to the site folder
+## Add the file to the site folder
 ```bash
 cp ~/Downloads/Courier\ Prime/*.ttf ./assets
 ```
-# Modification of the base.scss
+## Modification of the base.scss
 Add the 2 last lines at the code selector
 ```css
 /*Near line 115*/